Codes of practice

 Download a pdf copy of the ePayments Code here.

-The Code of Operation for the Department of Human Services aims to ensure that recipients of income support payments and DVA payments have sufficient income to maintain adequate food and shelter.
+The Code of Operation covers the recovery of debts from Department of Human Services income support payments or Department of Veterans’ Affairs (DVA) payments.
+It aims to ensure that recipients of income support payments and DVA payments have sufficient income to maintain adequate food and shelter.